 Luke Desforges has been Head of Department in Natural & Built Environment since June 2017.
 He is responsible for leadership and management across a large and diverse Department which includes Geography, Environment, Planning, Architecture and Built Environment.
 The Department’s teaching includes not only Undergraduate courses but significant work-based Part Time provision, as well as Degree Apprenticeships in the construction industries.
 Postgraduate provision serves the needs of the construction industry, planning and Geographical Information systems.
 Courses are taught in partnership with Higher Education Institutions across the world, and particularly in China and Malaysia.

-Luke was formerly Head of Learning, Teaching and Assessment for the Faculty of Development & Society, and has a strong interest in education.
+Luke was formerly Head of Learning, Teaching and Assessment for the Faculty of Social Sciences and Humanities, and has a strong interest in education.
 He has published research on social identity and learning in Human Geography.
 He has developed the Faculty Student Experience Project scheme, which funds and organises small scale research projects across numerous disciplines.

 Previously at the Universities of Sheffield and Aberystwyth he was course leader for the Higher Education Academy accredited PG Certs in Teaching and Learning in Higher Education, and continues to deliver professional development workshops on learning and teaching.
 He has facilitated professional development in educational evaluation and teaching development as a consultant in institutions in the UK, as well as Mwenge Catholic University in Tanzania.
 He is a Senior Fellow of the Higher Education Academy.

 Luke teaches on the BA Human Geography and BSc Geography courses, including dissertation supervision and research methods, and is an Academic Advisor to Undergraduate students as well as a PhD supervisor.